gt-health/Death_Data_Hub/DeathRecord_Puller/README.md

 # FHIR Controller

-This project is a prototype FHIR_Controller for the CDC-STI project.
+This project is a prototype FHIR_Controller for the CDC-DDH project.
 It uses the domain services to pull a list of FHIR endpoints, and searches for relvant patient information for each of them. the FHIR_Controller also has scheduling capabilities in order to repeatable check the endpoints for any new information

 ## Requirements